School Board Policy 999 - Addendum A - Partnership Process

 1. Complete the Partnership Application form.

-3. The partnership application will be reviewed by the building partnership review committee.
-It will be evaluated in accord with the established criteria and forwarded to the district review committee for consideration.
-The district review committee will review all building level approved partnership applications.
-The district review committee will forward a recommendation to the superintendent and cabinet for review.
+3. The partnership application will be reviewed by the building leadership team or principal.
+It will be evaluated in accord with the established criteria and forwarded to cabinet representatives as needed for review.
 Some partnerships may be approved at this level; others may need School Board approval prior to implementation.

 4. Upon final approval of the superintendent or superintendent designee, or if appropriate, by the School Board, the building principal or program contact person will be notified of the decision whether or not to move forward with the partnership.